ga-wdi-boston/js-functions-ins-and-outs/README.md

 };
 ```

-##### Lab
+##### Lab - reference type arguments

-Write a function that takes an array and a function and replaces each element of the array with the result of invoking the function with the existing element.
+Write a function that takes an array, a predicate, and a mutator.
+It should replace all elements of the array for which the predicate returns
+ true.
+The replacement value should be the result of invoking the mutator on the
+ existing element.

 ```js
 const arrayTransform = function arrayTransform() {